 If this is your first time filing small business tax returns, this post should help!
-Handling the first time filing taxes for small business owners is many times an overwhelming experience.
+Handling the first time filing taxes for small business owners is an overwhelming experience.
 Use this guide to make the first time you’re filing taxes for your small business smooth and easy by understating the potential liabilities.

 Filing small business taxes for the first time will be exponentially easier if you are preparing for this task year-round.
-Keeping well organized accounting records is the foundation for making it easy to file taxes for small businesses for the first time, and every time there after!
+Keeping well-organized accounting records is the foundation for making it easy to file taxes for small businesses for the first time and every time thereafter!

 It’s vital to track all of your daily transactions for your business.
 There are a number of great online accounting software that makes this daily recording simple and quick.
 The records you keep will help you report the correct figures when you file your small business taxes.
 In addition, doing this for yourself will help reduce your overhead as your accountant won’t have to bill you for as many hours.

 When you found your company it’s required to choose which business structure you’ll be.
 There are various tax liabilities for the different business structures.
 It is vital to choose the right business structure that fits the type of business you are starting.

 There are some business structure types that hold the owner responsible personally for the company’s taxes.
 In other cases the business structure separates the owner’s liability from the liability of the company’s taxes.
 Each of these different business structures require a different form for the IRS.
 Learning how to file taxes for small businesses will vary depending on the structure you choose.

 Learn about the four common business structures and the tax responsibilities for each:

 A sole proprietorship is a business structure where there is a single owner.
 It is the most simple way to structure a company and has the least amount of regulations from the government.

 In a sole proprietorship, the owner is considered the same legal entity as the business.
 In a case where the business isn’t able to pay tax debts, the sole proprietor may have their personal assets at risk to pay the business’s debts.